mayasharma2110/Keep-Riding/README.md

 #### Imagery

 I found some images from the internet and further information can be found in the credits section.
-I aimed to pick a good balance of images to show horse riding in action and also horses in a field.
+I aimed to pick a good balance of images to show horse riding in action and horses in a field.

 ## Features

 ### Existing Features

 * Responsive on mobile, tablet and laptop size devices.

 * Interactive elements:
   * Navbar becomes a burger menu on mobile, also hovering over elements (in navigation bar and footer) gives a colour change.
   * Carousel for user to scroll through photos of horses and horse riding in action.